 FSN |Patient refused laboratory test (situation)|.

-The past tense for verbs should only be used in the Situation with explicit context hierarchy.
-The past tense for verbs should not be used for naming procedures, since the past tense creates a temporal context.
+The past tense for verbs should only be used in the Situation with explicit context hierarchy since in all other hierarchies the default concept model rules apply: that the concept applies to the subject of the record and that it is happening now or at a defined time.
+The past tense for verbs should not be used for naming procedures, since the past tense creates a temporal context different from the concept model default (past versus current or specified time).
 For procedure concepts, noun phrases should be used to name the procedure (e.g "Hand tendon ganglion excised" should be “|Excision of ganglion of tendon sheath of hand (procedure)|”.

 4.2.6.3 Gerund

-The gerund (i.e. the _-ing form of verbs like affecting) is used in several languages (English, Romance languages, etc.) but not in languages like Dutch, Danish and German.
+The gerund (i.e. the _-ing form of verbs like affecting) is used in several languages (English, Romance languages, etc.) but not in languages like Dutch, Danish, French and German.
 In these languages, the gerund (Table 4) can be translated using relative clauses (examples 1 and 2) or a prepositional phrase (example 3):